Raeburn baronets

 The Raeburn Baronetcy, of Helensburgh in the County of Dunbarton, is a title in the Baronetage of the United Kingdom.
 It was created on 25 July 1923 for William Raeburn.
 He was head of the firm of Raeburn & Verel, Ltd, and also represented Dunbartonshire in the House of Commons as a Unionist.
-The fourth Baronet does not use his title.

-Sir Digby Raeburn (1915–2001), son of Sir Ernest Manifold Raeburn (1878–1922), second son of the first Baronet, was a major general in the Scots Guards and Governor of the Tower of London.
+Sir Digby Raeburn, son of Sir Ernest Manifold Raeburn, second son of the first Baronet, was a major general in the Scots Guards and Governor of the Tower of London.

+The baronetcy is presently held by Sir Michael Edward Norman Raeburn, 4th Bt., Obl.S.B. (born 1954).
+He does not use the title.